 #2.
 Go Shopping With a Shopping List

-Use your meal plan and write a shopping list of ingredients you need for the menu you’ve selected.
+Use your meal plan and write down a detailed shopping list of ingredients you need for the menu you’ve selected.

-Tip: Visit fruit/vegetable markets and stalls, local butchers, and fish markets to buy locally to support your community also.
+Tip: Fruit/vegetable markets and stalls, local butchers, and fish markets are where you can buy local.
+This helps support your community also.